JasonSu14/Mini_Search_Engine/README.md

 ## What Does Each File Do?

-`crawler.py`: This file handles downloading web pages and extracting readable text from HTML.
-In a real search engine, crawling is the first step: take Google as example, Googlebot (the crawler) is used to visit billions of pages to gather content.
+`crawler.py`: This file handles downloading web pages (through HTTP GET request) and extracting readable text from HTML.
+In a real search engine, crawling is the first step: take Google as example, the crawlers (e.g. Googlebot) are used to visit billions of pages to gather content.

-`inderer.py`: This file builds the index: the core data structure that enables fast and relevant searches.
-We use TF-IDF (Term Frequency-Inverse Document Frequency) to rank the results.
+`indexer.py`: This file builds the index: the core data structure that enables fast and relevant searches.
+We use TF-IDF (Term Frequency-Inverse Document Frequency) to rank the results on how relevant it is to the search term.
+We do this because search engines don't scan raw text at query time as that's too slow.
+Instead, we pre-process documents into an index so we can quickly match queries to relevant content.

+`main.py`: This is the script that controls the entire workflow of the search engine as well as provide the CLI for querying.
+It contains a small dictionary of URLs (this is our "web") and uses the crawler to get the content and add them to the index.

 ## First-time Setup Guide (Linux / MacOS)